apache/apisix/docs/en/latest/plugins/prometheus.md

 - Info: Information about the APISIX node.

+- Shared dict: capacity and free space of ngx.shared.DICT, this param uses the request header `Shared_DICT` to carry the shared memory name to be fetched.

 Here are the original metrics from APISIX:

 ```shell
 curl http://127.0.0.1:9091/apisix/prometheus/metrics